serverless/safeguards-plugin/README.md

 - **Configurable** - Safeguards are implemented to accept configuration as input so you can customize the policies for each safeguard.
 - **Proactive** - Safeguards are evaluated _before_ any infrastructure is provisioned by evaluating the generated cloud formation template and serverless.yml.
 - **Environment-specific** - Policies can be associated with stages you can enforce different policies on development environments and production environments.
+- **Independent** - While policies will get run when you deploy, you can run and validate the policies as a standalone without deploying.

 ## Docs